embarced/micro-moves/modules/players/README.md

 ## Technologies used
 * Python
-* Pypthon-Libraries: Flask, tinydb, PyJWT
+    * Pypthon-Libraries: Flask, Jinja2, TinyDB, PyJWT
 * Tests with pytest and tox

 ## Running the tests